Feminism in Norway: Apology to "German Girls"

 In 2018, Norway's then Prime Minister Erna Solberg gave an apology to the estimated 50,000 Norwegian women who had relations with Germans during World War II (as well as those suspected of having them), stating in part, "Young Norwegian girls and women who had relations with German soldiers or were suspected of having them, were victims of undignified treatment.
 Our conclusion is that Norwegian authorities violated the rule fundamental principle that no citizen can be punished without trial or sentenced without law.
 For many, this was just a teenage love, for some, the love of their lives with an enemy soldier or an innocent flirt that left its mark for the rest of their lives.
 Today, in the name of the government, I want to offer my apologies."
 Norwegian women who had relations with German soldiers were nicknamed "German Girls", and some were detained, expelled from Norway, or had their civil rights removed.

 Inclusive feminism

-In 2022 a group of feminists formed the Initiative for Inclusive Feminism (IFI) to counter growing transphobia and anti-gender populism in Norway, and to build a broad and inclusive feminist movement.
-IFI cooperates with several feminist and queer organizations such as radiOrakel, Sex og politikk, the Norwegian Organisation for Sexual and Gender Diversity (FRI) and Queer World.
+In 2022 a group of feminists formed the Initiative for Inclusive Feminism (IFI) to build a broad, intersectional feminist movement rooted in the universality and indivisibility of human rights, and to confront reactionary anti-gender mobilizations.
 Marianne Gulli, the president of FRI Oslo and Viken, stated that the Initiative for Inclusive Feminism "is important for creating a feminist community that has room for everyone."

+In 2025, 25 Norwegian feminist organizations and academic communities signed the consensus statement "No feminism without trans people: We stand together for an inclusive feminism."
+The statement was initiated by the Initiative for Inclusive Feminism and endorsed by nearly all institutions within Norwegian gender studies, the equality centers, organizations such as radiOrakel and Legal Aid for Women, and a number of political parties ranging from AUF to the Green Party.